frarandone/SOGA4SSA/SOGA/README.md

 ## Contents

-- The folder "experiments" contains the scripts and data to reproduce tables 3, 5 and 6 from the paper.
+- The folder "experiments" contains the scripts and data to reproduce the main results of of the paper (i.e., Table 3).
 - The folder "grammars" contains the file with the grammar of SOGA (SOGA.g4) and the two sub-grammars ASGMT (ASGMT.g4) and TRUNC (TRUNC.g4).
 - The folder "programs" contains the scripts of the models analyzed in the paper, divided by tools.
 - The folder "src" contains the code implementing the tool SOGA, whose usage is described below;